DavidMax/multithreaded-streetwear/README.md

 ## Multithreaded Streetwear Shopping App
+Just a project to play around with new ideas in the MERN stack, authenticating using Firebase, etc.

-**Multithreaded Streetwear** specializes in clothing and accessories for engineers and coders.
+**Multithreaded Streetwear** is a fictional organization that specializes in clothing and accessories for bro-grammers!